Anyma-exe/Anyma-exe/README.md

 ## Where I'm headed

-I'm building toward a **master's in cognitive neuroscience / neuropsychology**, with the ambition of doing research that bridges rigorous experimental methods with modern computational tools.
+I want to do a **master's degree in cognitive neuroscience / neuropsychology**, with the ambition of doing research that bridges rigorous experimental methods with modern computational tools.
 I want to design paradigms that are not just valid — but actually deployable, scalable, and open.

-If you're working on cognition, attention, or brain-behavior relationships — I'd love to connect.
+If you're working on cognition, attention, or brain-behavior relationships, I'd love to connect !

 📩 [anymaa@icloud.com](mailto:anymaa@icloud.com)